 IT housekeeping is an important part of preventing attackers from gaining unauthorized entry to an organization's resources.
 Inactive user accounts and computers are entry points for cyberattackers looking to gain access to accounts with elevated permissions, or to remotely access sensitive files and financial data.
 It's also risky to leave security groups that grant permissions unprotected.

 Using ADManager Plus, you can configure deprovisioning using an automation that identifies dormant objects, removes their privileges, moves them to a different container, and deletes their accounts.
-To simplify this process, the Disable/Delete policy feature in ADManager Plus enables you to remove associated Office 365 and G Suite accounts, export the user's mailbox to a specified location, and revoke applicable software licenses.
+To simplify this process, the Disable/Delete policy feature in ADManager Plus enables you to remove associated Office 365 and Google Workspace accounts, export the user's mailbox to a specified location, and revoke applicable software licenses.
 Learn more.